eda-ginger/MAIL/README.md

 ## Acknowledgements
 Thank you for our [Laboratory](https://www.k-medai.com/).

-If you find this code useful, please consider citing my work.
+If you find this code useful, please consider citing our work.